 Overview of Dual Eligibiles

-There are approximately 9.2 million people who are eligible for both Medicaid and Medicare and individuals with disabilities under the age of 65 comprise about 38% (3.4 million) of that number.
-Estimates of the percentage of duals that are individuals with intellectual and developmental disabilities (I/DD) vary from 5% to 18%.
+There are approximately 10.2 million people who are eligible for both Medicaid and Medicare and individuals with disabilities under the age of 65 comprise about 41% (4.1 million) of that number.
+About 7% of duals are individuals with intellectual and developmental disabilities (I/DD).
 People who are dually eligible for Medicare and Medicaid frequently are referred to as “dual eligibles” or “duals.”
 Duals represent 21% of Medicare beneficiaries and account for 36% of Medicare costs.
 Similarly, dual eligibles constitute 15% of Medicaid enrollees, but account for 39% of the program’s costs.
 Over 60% of dual eligible beneficiaries have incomes below the poverty level.
 They also require a complex array of services from a variety of providers across different settings.
 In short, duals are people with high needs who are very poor.

 A great deal of attention has been focused on duals recently because of their complex needs, the lack of coordination between Medicaid and Medicare, and high costs associated with their health care and long term services and supports needs.
 Duals must negotiate two complex systems that have different rules, regulations, benefits, and providers who do not coordinate with one another.
 People who are duals rely on Medicare to cover most of their acute care and drug costs and on Medicaid for their long term services and supports needs and to cover their Medicare premiums and cost sharing.
 The federal government is responsible for Medicare and the states run Medicaid.
-As a result, duals encounter many barriers to receiving the services and supports they need to address their physical and behavioral health care needs and to be as independent as possible.
+As a result, duals encounter many barriers to receiving the services and supports they need to address their physical and behavioral health care needs and to receive the long term services and supports they need to be as independent as possible.

 Integrated Care for Duals under the Affordable Care Act